-(2) Definition.
-Ambulatory surgery centers (ASC) are health care facilities, licensed by the Alabama Department of Public Health, with the primary purpose of providing medically necessary or elective surgical care on an outpatient basis and in which the patient stays less than twenty-four (24) hours.
+(a) Ambulatory Surgery Center (ASC) - a health care facility, licensed by the Alabama Department of Public Health, with the primary purpose of providing medically necessary or elective surgical care on an outpatient basis and in which the patient stays less than 24 hours.
 Excluded from this definition are the offices of private physicians and dentists, including those organized as professional corporations, professional associations, partnerships, or individuals in sole proprietorship.
 Also excluded from this definition are health care facilities licensed as hospitals.
-Ambulatory surgery centers may be multi specialty in which more than one surgical specialty is represented or a specialized ambulatory surgery center in which a single, exclusive surgical specialty is provided.